roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

+===

- ****** Cum Sluts Anonymous 2: Bob ****** byJust_Plain_Bob© Hi, my name is Bob and I'm a cum slut.
+Hi, my name is Bob and I'm a cum slut.
 I haven't always been one, but I guess that everyone here can say that.
 The credo of this organization is that you have to admit that you have a problem and then identify the problem before you have any chance of licking it.
 Not to be facetious, but licking it is the problem that has brought me to this meeting, to this group, in the hope that you can help me in overcoming this addiction.
 Like most of the members of this group were at one time or another, I was in denial before I came to this meeting.
 I needed it, I wanted it, I looked forward to it and I always said that I could stop whenever I wanted.
 But I never seemed to want to stop, not even when I began to realize just how self-destructive the addiction was.